-The engine must be shut off and the cooling temperature restored.
+To RESET the S.L.O.W. protection system, the engine must be shut OFF and the cooling temperature restored.

 IF the S.L.O.W. protection system activates and the stream from the water pump indicator becomes intermittent or stops, reduce speed to idle and: